DO WE HAVE TO SIN?

 Here is the crux of the matter.
 The problem is our sinful nature.
 The Law of Moses has no ability to deal with it.
-The Law condemns the actions of the sinful nature but cannot deal with it successfully.
+The Law condemns the actions of the sinful nature but cannot prevent them.

 Those who sin, Jews or Christians, cannot please God.

 The problem is that of living a righteous life, not of going to Heaven, which is the Gentile goal.
-We are not seeking righteousness so we can go to Heaven but so we can be pleasing to God and have fellowship with Him.
+We are not seeking righteousness so that we can go to Heaven, but so that we can be pleasing to God and have fellowship with Him.
 The desire to go to Heaven is to provide ourselves with a pleasing environment.
-The desire to please God and to have fellowship with Him has to do with our love for God, not with our love for ourselves.
+The desire to please God and to have fellowship with Him involves our love for God, not with our love for ourselves.

 The heart of the Gentile error, and the reason we do not interpret Paul correctly, is that we are not anxious to have fellowship with God.
 What we are looking for is somewhat similar to the goal of other religions—a place of material wealth and comfort, and an absence of pain and worry.

 We do not want to be with Christ in the midst of the Consuming Fire.
 We are looking forward to mansions and diamonds.
 Because of this, we have invented a gospel that requires no change in our character.
 This does not solve God’s problem of the rebellion throughout His creation.
 We simply are not anxious to please God; we only want to escape Hell and go to Heaven.